The Regular Season

 American and National League

 In Major League Baseball there are two "Major Leagues" - the American League (AL) and the National League (NL), each of which is split into three divisions.
-Almost all of the games played by teams are within their own league, although since the late 1990's a small number of "interleague" games are played.
+Almost all of the games played by teams are within their own league (half within their division, half against teams in the other two divisions), although since the late 1990's a small number of "interleague" games are played.

 The main difference between the American League and the National League is the Designated Hitter rule (in use in the American League, so pitchers do not hit for themselves, and not used in the National League).
 When an AL team meet an NL, the Designated Hitter rule is used for games played in AL ballparks, and not for games played in NL ballparks.